 Letters and emails are a very useful advocacy tool

 With the exception of those in leadership roles, most elected leaders have little to no staff.
 That means the majority of time, they’re the ones who are answering when constituents write.
 The amount of mail a lawmaker gets on a certain issue can help determine its importance in their eyes.
-For example, if they are getting dozens of emails and letters saying “vote NO on this bill,” or, "why didn't you show up to Sioux Falls Pride?" it’s bound to make a big impression.
+For example, if they are getting dozens of emails and letters saying “vote NO on this bill,” or, "why didn't you show up to the Pride Festival?" it’s bound to make a big impression.

 As with any other meeting or communication with your elected official, politeness is key.
 Be kind, be honest, and share your personal story.
 Facts are important, but personal and relatable stories can play a powerful role in changing hearts, minds, and votes.